China's Hunan Ava Dairy recalls tainted infant formula

 "This incident has created distress and hurt for the majority of customers, and we would like state our sincerest apologies," Hunan Ava Dairy said in its statement. (here)

-This latest case of contaminated milk comes a month after China’s biggest milk producer by revenue, Inner Mongolia Yili Industrial Group Co (600887.SS), recalled baby formula tainted with “unusual” levels of mercury.
+This latest case of contaminated milk comes a month after China’s biggest milk producer by revenue, Inner Mongolia Yili Industrial Group Co, recalled baby formula tainted with “unusual” levels of mercury.